Thunder start slow, end Knicks’ 3-game win streak 101-89

 TIP-INS

-Thunder: Diallo had 11 rebounds. … Mark Daigneault coached his first NBA game at Madison Square Garden, but has been part of victories in the arena.
+Thunder: Diallo had 11 rebounds. … Daigneault coached his first NBA game at Madison Square Garden, but has been part of victories in the arena.
 He was a student manager at UConn from 2003-07 under Jim Calhoun, winning one Big East tournament title.

 Knicks: The Knicks have lost the last four meetings. … Elfrid Payton scored 16 points but shot 4 for 16.